12 UFO Myths Scientists Wish You Would Stop Believing

 MYTH: Extraterrestrial life doesn’t exist

 Just because they believe there are simple explanations for many of the unexplained phenomena that UFO enthusiasts see as proof of alien visitors to Earth does not mean that skeptics don’t believe in extraterrestrial life, or even in intelligent alien visitors.
 “I can’t think of any reason why numerous intelligences can’t be thriving and moving throughout the universe, even nearby, with motivations and attitudes towards us far beyond our ability to comprehend,” Oberg says.
 “My skepticism of modern ‘ufology’ is derived neither from its goals nor its theoretical foundation, but from its demonstrated inability over the decades to separate the wheat from the chaff.”
-Read on for 15 science mysteries no one has explained.
+Definitive proof one way or another on whether aliens exist, however, is just one of the 15 science mysteries no one has explained.